 Melissa of Mint and Merit created this More Love tee to raise funds for Kurandza, a non-profit social enterprise that invests in the future of women and girls in Mozambique.
 They’ve been able to provide scholarships to 100 girls and 5 boys to attend school, and they also host a holistic education program where they learn about self-esteem, health, and leadership, they participate in extracurricular activities like sports and art, and have access to after-school tutoring.

 Havana and Taylor created these Unstoppable shirts to fund girls education to a school in Ghana.
 Girls in this community are studying and working hard to make an impact in their communities, and they wanted to show them that they believe in them by providing basic supplies such as books, uniforms, shoes, feminine hygiene products, and more.

 Thalia created Good Within Co. to celebrate and empower women.
 Her Women Are Strong shirts serve as a reminder that women are strong, valiant, worthy, beautiful, and kind.
 She’s created a community on Instagram where women share their stories, and how they’ve found their inner strength.

 Jessica Satterfield of Grace While We Wait, founded The Garden to be a place where women who have struggled with infertility, miscarriage, infant loss and more, can come together to find comfort and community.
 Their community gathers in Greenville, South Carolina.
 She created this Hope Vibes Rainbow shirt campaign to raise funds to support this community of women.

 The Bonfire community is overflowing with incredible women determined to serve, dream, and build a better future for their communities.
-You can see more inspiring women of the Bonfire community in last year’s International Women’s Day post, or, follow us on Instagram to see what the women of the Bonfire community are up to every day of the year.
+You can see more inspiring women of the Bonfire community by checking out last year’s International Women’s Day post, exploring our feminist t-shirts in the Bonfire Marketplace, or by following us on Instagram to see what the women of the Bonfire community are up to every day of the year.